List of material published by Distributed Denial of Secrets: "Dark Side of the Kremlin"

 In January 2019, DDoSecrets published hundreds of gigabytes of hacked Russian documents and emails from pro-Kremlin journalists, oligarchs, and militias.
 The New York Times called the release "a symbolic counterstrike against Russia's dissemination of hacked emails to influence the American presidential election in 2016", though DDoSecrets founder Emma Best stated it was not a retaliatory action.
-According to the Times, the documents exposed new information on the Russio-Ukrainian War, connections between the Kremlin and the Russian Orthodox Church, and oligarchs' business activities.
+According to the Times, the documents exposed new information on the Russo-Ukrainian War, connections between the Kremlin and the Russian Orthodox Church, and oligarchs' business activities.
 According to an internal bulletin issued by the United States Department of Homeland Security, the "hack-and-leak activity" was conducted by DDoSecrets, though the organization says it is not involved in hacking, and reporting by Al Jazeera and The Daily Beast identified several independent hacktivists and hacker groups as responsible for the hacks.

 Cayman National Bank and Trust

 In November 2019, DDoSecrets published over 2 terabytes of data from the Cayman National Bank and Trust.
 The files were provided by the hacktivist known as Phineas Fisher, and included lists of the bank's politically exposed clients.
-The leak was used by researchers to study how elites use offshore banking.
+The leak was used by the Organized Crime and Corruption Reporting Project and other researchers to study how elites and officials including Armenia's former head of customs use offshore banking, and revealed the Bank's role in the Wirecard scandal.

+Investigation of the leak led to a calls for increased audits of the rich.
 Belgian tax authorities initiated an investigation based on the CNB leak and the "#29 Leaks" the following month.